-Live with integrity resonates a lot to me, also because a big part of my personal and professional journey has been marked by strong internal (and sometime openly external) conversation about the meaning itself of what Integrity means.
+Live with Integrity resonates a lot to me, also because a big part of my personal and professional journey has been marked by an active internal (and sometimes openly external) conversation about the meaning itself of what Integrity means.

 This is why I believe that Integrity needs to be linked to another essential trait: Authenticity.

-Issue is that developing authenticity is not easy.
-In many ways many cultural elements as well as consumerism, tend to guide us more on building alternative facades or masks versus expressing our authentic selves.
+The issue is that developing Authenticity is not easy.
+In many ways, many cultural elements, as well as consumerism, tend to guide us more on building alternative facades or masks versus expressing our authentic selves.

-To be fair, I believe that a small portion of “buildups” in terms of our personalities it’s not only normal, but somehow desirable.
-Provided it doesn’t alter your personal values up to the point of creating falsehoods.
-I spent most of my time as adolescent in trying to demonstrate to be “older” and “wiser” than my age.
-But that has pushed me to develop myself, even if somehow for a period of my life I was not necessarily exposing my most authentic self.
+I believe that a small portion of “buildups” in terms of our personalities it’s not only healthy but somehow desirable.
+Provided it doesn’t alter your values up to the point of creating falsehoods.
+I spent most of my time as an adolescent in trying to demonstrate to be “older” and “wiser” than my age.
+But that has pushed me to develop myself, even if somehow for a period of my life, I was not necessarily exposing my most authentic self.

-A question that I often had to confront is if authenticity is about displaying your weaknesses.
-I think also here we need to be clear: I always believe there needs to be a separation between what is needed at work and what instead is your broader personality.
+A question that I often had to confront is if Authenticity is about displaying your weaknesses.
+I also think here we need to be clear: I always believe there needs to be a separation between what is required at work and what instead is your broader personality.
 Of course the first needs to be aligned to the latter.
-But you don’t necessary have to take everything with you.
+But you don’t necessarily have to take everything with you.
 Authenticity is not just being emotional, for example.

-After all it’s about being “real”.
+After all, it’s about being “real”.
 To yourself, as a start.
 To others, as a consequence.
-Developing a strong connection with everybody that encircles you.
-And as a matter of fact one of the key components to develop real Authenticity is to treat others always with Kindness and Respect.
-This is the key that will allow you to really develop a strong authentic mindset, that will create positive impact on all your relationships.
+Developing a secure connection with everybody that encircles you.
+And one of the critical components to developing real Authenticity is to treat others always with Kindness and Respect.
+This is the key that will allow you to develop a robust and authentic mindset, that will create a positive impact on all your relationships.

 You may live by a code of values and morals that remain constant, but when it comes to opinions, people and events, you always need to be open to listening.
 Authenticity asks that we judge free of bias.

 All of the above will help you expand your circle of influence.
-Because Authentic people share another key attribute: their open-mindedness (built on Trust on others) that allows to constantly seek new value creation patterns.
-Every authentic person is someone that is open to new ideas.
+Because Authentic people share another critical attribute: their open-mindedness (built on Trust on others) that allows seeking new value creation patterns always.
+Every authentic person is open to new ideas.

 This is the key: being an Authentic Leader is the best antidote against missed expectations by others.